LaxarJS/laxar/docs/glossary.md

 ## Page

-Configuration for a set of LaxarJS widgets, activities and possibly nested compositions.
+Configuration for a set of LaxarJS widgets, activities and possibly nested compositions that are run at the same time.
-Also references a layout in order to visually arrange the widgets.
+Also contains a reference to a main layout, and possibly to additional nested layouts, in order to visually arrange the widgets.

 ## Place